pegasus17717/pegasus17717/README.md

 Education Background:

-🏆 High School Valedictorian
-Graduated top of my class with a strong academic foundation in mathematics and sciences.
+🏆 High School Valedictorian, Graduated top of my class with a strong academic foundation in mathematics and sciences.
 Recognized for leadership, discipline, and a passion for lifelong learning.

 📦 B.S. in Supply Chain & Information Systems, Penn State University-University Park Completed a rigorous undergraduate program at one of the top-ranked supply chain schools in the U.S. Gained hands-on experience in logistics, operations, procurement, and enterprise systems, with exposure to data-driven decision making.